S1.4.1

 and therefore:

-Glassware affects uncertainty.
+Glassware affects the uncertainty.
 Use a volumetric flask when you need an accurate fixed final volume.
 Use a volumetric pipette to transfer one accurate fixed volume.
 A measuring cylinder is faster but less precise, so it is not the best choice for preparing a high-quality standard solution.

 For a dilution:

 Avogadro’s law says that equal volumes of gases, at the same temperature and pressure, contain equal numbers of molecules.
-Because the number of particles is proportional to the amount in moles, the gas volume is proportional to the amount in moles too, provided temperature and pressure stay fixed.
+Because the number of particles is proportional to the amount in moles, gas volume is proportional to amount in moles too, provided temperature and pressure stay fixed.

 For two gases under the same conditions: